threedworld-mit/tdw/Documentation/lessons/video/screen_record_windows.md

 The `position` parameter of `start_video_capture_windows` sets the top-left corner of the capture region. ffmpeg captures a region of the screen rather than a specific window.

-Usually, the build simulation window will appear in the center of the primary monitor.
+Usually, the build simulation window will appear in the center of the monitor.
 To get its expected position, call `TDWUtils.get_expected_window_position(window_width, window_height)`.

 If you get an error about `screeninfo` not being installed, run `pip3 install screeninfo` and try again.

+*Note: It is technically possible in Windows for ffmpeg to capture a  window rather than a screen region; however, when we tested this, we found that window capture had many problems.
+In particular, if the video is a .mp4 value, a window capture will be a totally black screen.*

+### Title bar height

 There is an optional parameter, `title_bar_height`, which sets the expected height of the window's title bar: